apache/kafka/README.md

 The checkstyle warnings will be found in `reports/checkstyle/reports/main.html` and `reports/checkstyle/reports/test.html` files in the subproject build directories.
 They are also printed to the console.
 The build will fail if Checkstyle fails.

-As of present, the auto-formatting configuration is working in progress.
+As of present, the auto-formatting configuration is work in progress.
 Auto-formatting is automatically invoked for the modules listed below when the 'checkstyleMain' or 'checkstyleTest' task is run.

 - (No modules specified yet)